rogerjbos/ship84/content/faq.md

 ## 5. When are your regular meeting nights?

-We meet on *Monday* nights from *7:30 PM to 9 PM* during non-summer months.
+We meet on *Sunday* afternoons from *4:00 PM to 5:30 PM* during non-summer months.

 ## 6. When are the day says?

-Day sails usually take place on a *Sundays* from *10 AM to 2 PM* during the summer months.
+Day sails take place on * Saturdays or Sundays* from *10 AM to 2 PM* during the summer months.

 ## 7. What kind of skills do you teach?